 - Check for possible fractures by gently extending its wings and legs.
 The chick should be able to pull them back into proper position.

-- If the chick is sick, injured or weak, it is best to have an expert wildlife rehabilitator take care of it -- but until this happens, or if no one is available, please click here and here for instructions.
+- If the chick is sick, injured or weak, it is best to have an expert wildlife rehabilitator take care of it -- but until this happens, or if no one is available, there are a couple of resources: